Have Real Estate Tax Questions? We have answers!

 How Are Property Taxes Calculated in South Florida?

 The assessed value is the value of your property as determined by a Property Appraiser.

 Exemptions allow you to save up to thousands of dollars in property taxes.
-One example is Florida's homestead tax exemption, which allows a homeowner to reduce their home's assessed value by up to $50,000 for tax purposes (provided that the homeowner is a Florida resident and uses the property as a primary residence).
+There are a number of exemptions South Florida buyers may take advantage of, such as the homestead tax exemption.
+This allows a homeowner to reduce their home's assessed value by up to $50,000 for tax purposes (provided that the homeowner is a Florida resident and uses the property as a primary residence).

 The millage rate is a dollar amount per $1,000 of a home's taxable property value.
 Cities, school districts, and county departments in Miami-Dade and Broward Counties may set their own millage, all of which are added up to determine the total millage rate.